shiming-chen/TransZero_pp/README.md

 # TransZero

-Anonymous codes for the paper "*TransZero: Attribute-guided Transformer for Zero-Shot Learning*" submitted to AAAI 2022.
+This is anonymous project website of the paper "*TransZero: Attribute-guided Transformer for Zero-Shot Learning*" submitted to AAAI 2022.
 Note that this repository includes the following materials for testing and checking our results reported in our paper:

-1. the trained model
+1. The trained model
-2. test scripts
+2. The test scripts
+3. The t-SNE visualization of visual features on SUN and AWA2.
-3. more visualization of attention maps.
+4. More visualization of attention maps.

 **Once our paper is accepted, we will release all codes of this work**.